Dr Sarah Bastow

-Dr Sarah Bastow is a Senior Lecturer in History.
+Dr Sarah Bastow is the subject area leader for History.
 Sarah teaches on a range of history courses, but is a specialist in medieval and early modern history.
 Sarah's research interests are in the field of the religious history of England and Europe in the sixteenth and seventeenth centuries and this is reflected in her teaching interests.

 She is a Fellow of the Higher Education Academy and the Royal Historical Society and has a PGCE in post compulsory education.